 Problemas y Perspectivas.
 2001.
 Accessed in 04.03.2012.

-Although Ecuador is somewhat smaller than its neighbors, the country nevertheless has very diverse landscape and high diversity of cultural and natural landmarks.
-The highlights of Ecuador are Lte Renaissance and Baroque architecture, historical cities, the biological diversity and numerous exciting archaeological landmarks.
+Although Ecuador is somewhat smaller than its neighbors, the country nevertheless has a very diverse landscape and high diversity of cultural and natural landmarks.
+The highlights of Ecuador are Late Renaissance and Baroque architecture, historical cities, biological diversity, and numerous exciting archaeological landmarks.

-The Great Guide to the Andes a unique bilingual English – Spanish guide featuring 16 of the best places for Hiking, Trekking, Climbing and other outdoors activities in the Ecuadorian highlands; among them you will find 10 main peaks, 5 lagoons and Ecuador’s best rock climbing site.
-Inside this guide you’ll find full color pictures along with fast facts, general descriptions and information on how to get to each place from the closest main city; besides, you can learn about hikes and trails suggestions among other important and interesting information on the 16 best places for hiking and climbing in the Ecuadorian Andes.
+The Great Guide to the Andes is a unique bilingual English – Spanish guide featuring 16 of the best places for Hiking, Trekking, Climbing, and other outdoor activities in the Ecuadorian highlands; among them, you will find 10 main peaks, 5 lagoons, and Ecuador’s best rock climbing site.
+Inside this guide, you’ll find full-color pictures along with fast facts, general descriptions, and information on how to get to each place from the closest main city; besides, you can learn about hikes and trails suggestions among other important and interesting information on the 16 best places for hiking and climbing in the Ecuadorian Andes.

 While many baby boomers are downsizing to a simpler retirement lifestyle, photographer and writer Judy Blankenship and her husband Michael Jenkins took a more challenging leap in deciding to build a house on the side of a mountain in southern Ecuador.
 They now live half the year in Cañar, an indigenous community they came to know in the early nineties when Blankenship taught photography there.
 They are the only extranjeros (outsiders) in this homely, chilly town at 10,100 feet, where every afternoon a spectacular mass of clouds rolls up from the river valley below and envelopes the town.